“God is within her, she will not fall.” -Psalm 46:5

 More about me: I have four siblings: two brothers and two sisters, and two very loving and supporting parents.
 I consider myself a very spiritual person.
 Who I am and where I am today has been shaped largely by my Christian faith.
 In my free time, when I’m not binge watching my latest obsession on Netflix or giving into my coffee addiction, I enjoy cooking (I don’t play about my Jollof! ^.^) reading, playing the piano, and vibe-ing to all kinds of music!

 As cliché as it may sound, I have always wanted to be a doctor.
-I believe with every fiber in my being that becoming a physician is my calling.
-I aspire to be a Surgeon (subscribe to find out which specialty because I am currently undecided)!
+I believe that becoming a physician is my calling.
+I aspire to be the best physician I van be and have interests in Pediatric Surgery and Pediatric-Emergency Medicine.
 But, as some of you readers may know, the Road to M.D. is not easy.
 Throughout my journey I am often asked about what I did to prepare each step of the way or what I would have done differently.
 I am now starting Medical School and have a lot to share as a response, so I decided to consolidate and document it all here on Prescribed by Tare!
 My story/journey is pretty long, but I believe there are many takeaways at the end.
 I believe you can truly learn and benefit from hearing the experiences of others, so I made sure to go into detail with each post.
 So sit back, relax, and read on!